 Participation of representatives of the Institute of International Relations in the International Forum on Cultural Diplomacy

-On 6 October, representatives of the Department of International Organisations and Diplomatic Service of the Institute of International Relations and Diplomacy – Head of Department, Doctor of Historical Sciences, Professor Viktor Matvienko, Candidate of Historical Sciences, Associate Professor Vyacheslav Tsivaty, and Candidate of Historical Sciences, Associate Professor Natalia Rylach – took part in the sixth annual conference of the Ukrainian Association of International Relations and Diplomacy.
+On 6 October, representatives of the Department of International Organisations and Diplomatic Service of the Educational and Scientific Institute of International Relations of Taras Shevchenko National University of Kyiv - Head of the Department, Doctor of Historical Sciences, Professor Viktor Matvienko, Candidate of Historical Sciences, Associate Professor Vyacheslav Tsivaty, and Associate Professor Nataliia Mykhailivna Rylach, PhD in Economics, took part in the sixth annual professional conference, the International Forum on Cultural Diplomacy, organized by the Ukrainian Institute in cooperation with the Ministry of Foreign Affairs of Ukraine (MFA of Ukraine).

 The forum traditionally brought together representatives of the public sector, higher education institutions, international organisations, cultural institutions and civil society, Ukrainian and foreign diplomats to discuss the role of cultural diplomacy, education and science in times of global transformation and war.